 Amazon leases 12 aircraft to bolster air cargo fleet

-June 3 (Reuters) - Amazon.com Inc AMZN.O said on Wednesday that it leased 12 Boeing 767-300 converted cargo aircraft from Air Transport Services Group, bringing its total fleet to more than 80, as it pushes for faster delivery amid a surge in online orders.
+June 3 (Reuters) - Amazon.com Inc AMZN.O said on Wednesday it leased 12 Boeing 767-300 converted cargo aircraft from Air Transport Services Group Inc ATSG.O, bringing its total fleet to more than 80, as it pushes for faster delivery to meet a surge in online orders.

-One of the new aircraft joined Amazon's operations in May while the remaining 11 will be delivered in 2021, the company said in a statement.
+One of the new aircraft joined the online retailer's operations in May while the remaining 11 will be delivered in 2021, the company said in a statement.

+Amazon is also opening regional hubs to support its growing air network.
+This summer it will open new regional air hubs at Lakeland Linder International Airport in Florida.

+Amazon is building a delivery network to service its own business and potentially rival those of major carriers such as FedEx Corp FDX.N, United Parcel Service Inc UPS.N and Deutsche Post DHL DPWGn.DE.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.